-Published under the Wharton Sports Analytics and Business Initiative, the journal highlights undergraduate and high school student research at the intersection of statistics and sports to advance the field of sports analytics.
+Published under the Wharton Sports Analytics and Business Initiative, the journal highlights graduate, undergraduate, and high school student research at the intersection of statistics and sports to advance the field of sports analytics.

 Established in 2021 at The Wharton School of the University of Pennsylvania, the journal will publish two editions annually, beginning with the inaugural issue in Spring 2022.

-The journal is an outgrowth of the remarkable work done by undergraduate and high school students, whether it’s research into a sports performance-related question, exploring datasets for interesting outcomes, or diving deep into age-old theories.
+The journal is an outgrowth of the remarkable work done by graduate, undergraduate, and high school students, whether it’s research into a sports performance-related question, exploring datasets for interesting outcomes, or diving deep into age-old theories.

 We are delighted to share the featured projects below which were randomly selected from the 2022 Spring Edition of the journal.